AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

     :file:`share/examples/gnat/plugins` directory of the GNAT toolchain
     installation.
-As described in the README file from that directory, this example "comprises a main program which probes regularly for the existence of shared libraries in known location.
+As described in the README file from that directory, this example "comprises a main program which probes regularly for the existence of shared libraries in a known location.
 If such libraries are present, it uses them to implement features initially not present in the main program."